sherpa/sherpa/docs/data/index.rst

-   The meaning of the range selected by the `notice` and `ignore` calls depends on the data class: :py:class:`sherpa.data.Data1DInt` and :py:class:`sherpa.astro.data.DataPHA` classes can treat the upper limit differently (it in inclusive or exclusive) and 2D datasets such as :py:class:`sherpa.data.Data2D` can use filters that use both axes.
+   The meaning of the range selected by the `notice` and `ignore` calls depends on the data class: :py:class:`sherpa.data.Data1DInt` and :py:class:`sherpa.astro.data.DataPHA` classes can treat the upper limit differently (it can be inclusive or exclusive) and 2D datasets such as :py:class:`sherpa.data.Data2D` can use filters that use both axes.